mvsrgc/mvsrgc.github.io/_posts/2023-08-17-Write-a-Shell-Tokenizer-in-C.md

 ```

 A token has lexeme, a literal, a value (which is used when the
-lexeme is NUMBER, and finally, a position in the input string.
+lexeme is NUMBER), and finally, a position in the input string.

 I decided to use a char *literal that can represent both string literals
 and number literals as strings, and a double value which is used to represent